 Other Body Odor Treatment Options

 Applying an antiperspirant—which blocks sweat glands—may help reduce sweating, and some types even contain antibacterial properties to help reduce the bacteria that causes odors.
 Extra strength deodorants can also help.
 14 Prescription strength antiperspirants and Botox injections into the sweat glands are more aggressive options you can consider.15 And if you need an on-the-go solution, a great option is to stash cleansing wipes in your car or purse for a quick, skin-centered cool down, as needed.16

-We think it’s important to note that a change in body odor doesn't necessarily require "fixing."
+We think it’s important to note that a change in body odor during menopause or perimenopause doesn't necessarily require "fixing."
 In fact, your scent may not have shifted at all…hormonal changes sometimes cause your sense of smell to be more acute (this can happen also in pregnancy), so, it's possible that you actually don’t smell any different—it may just be your nose that’s in overdrive.17

 When to Check with Your Healthcare Provider

 While changes in body odor during menopause and perimenopause are completely normal, some specific smells may point to a more serious issue.
 A fruity odor may be a sign of diabetes, and a bleach-like scent could indicate liver or kidney problems.18 If at any time you have concerns or questions about new symptoms or disruptive changes in body odor, be sure to check with your healthcare provider.